 What is a Marketing Degree?

 An online marketing degree provides graduates with basic marketing principles and insights for just about any industry.
-Marketing majors learn the basics of creating compelling marketing campaigns.

 Typically, marketing degree programs cover all the stages of the marketing process, from research and analysis to implementing the marketing campaign.

 Students in online marketing degree programs learn about the characteristics of consumers, the impact of advertising and communication on potential consumers, market research techniques, the role of marketing on the Internet, and the cultures involved in international marketing.
 Marketing involves analyzing consumer opinions, attitudes, and tastes.

 Marketing majors typically spend a lot of time learning about various aspects of the marketing process and may concentrate on a specific area of study.

 - Advertising copy